rosik22/smf-player/README.md

 First install all prerequisites by running:

-`pip3 install -U prerequisites.txt` or `pip install -U prerequisites.txt`
+`pip3 install -r prerequisites.txt` or `pip install -r prerequisites.txt`

 You then may install wxPython separately if you're on Windows or MacOS by running: